Spousal Support Changes in Illinois Respond to Federal Tax Law

 In amending the IMDMA, the calculations for determining the duration of spousal maintenance remain the same.

 Contact a Spousal Maintenance Attorney in Chicago

 If you recently finalized your divorce and have questions about spousal maintenance, or if you are considering divorce and have concerns about how spousal maintenance will affect your financial stability, an experienced Chicago spousal maintenance lawyer can help.
-Contact M. Scott Gordon & Associates to speak with a family law advocate.
+Contact Gordon & Perlut, LLC to speak with a family law advocate.